ImperialCollegeLondon/imperial_coldfront_plugin/README.md

 1. Create and activate a [virtual environment](https://docs.python.org/3/library/venv.html).

 **Note:** It is important that this environment is created with `Python 3.11`.
 It cannot be any higher or lower Python version due to `coldfront` limitations at the time of writing.
-You may note we ensure this requirenment in the `pyproject.toml` file by `requires-python = "~=3.11"`, but wish to mention it again explicitly here.
-A tool like `pyenv` that has any Python version activated tht is different from `Python 3.11`, can bypass this requirenment and lead to side effects.
+You may note we ensure this requirement in the `pyproject.toml` file by `requires-python = "~=3.11"`, but wish to mention it again explicitly here.

 Taking care of the note, we can then create a virtual environment from the command line like so: